mcdemarco/the-new-kitchen-cookbook/sweets/sufganiyot.md

 ### Nuts

 * oil for frying
-* granulated or confectioner's sugar for dusting
+* granulated (1/3--1/2 c.) or confectioner's sugar for dusting
 * jelly for decorating (optional)

 ## Directions